 Peter Banki Peter Banki

-Closing Grief Ceremony with Boats (Sunday Evening)
+Closing Ceremony with Performances (Sunday Evening)

 The closing ceremony will be an opportunity to gather the whole festival together at sunset and will involve a water departure at the Rushcutters' Bay jetty.